-4 Functions and Operations
+4. Functions and Operations

-4.1 IRB Meetings
+4.1.
+IRB Meetings

 Except when an expedited review process is used, the IRB will review proposed research at convened meetings.
-Each IRB will meet at least monthly, or more often as needed, at a date and frequency determined by the Chair and the IRB Administrator.
+The each IRB committee will meet at least monthly, or more often as needed, at a date and frequency determined by the Chair and the IRB Administrator.
 IRB meetings will be held at locations convenient to the majority of the committee members; whenever feasible, meetings will be held in the HRPP office conference area or other UCSD conference facility with wireless coverage, to take advantage of the wireless network capabilities of the office for access to computerized project tracking, real time MEDLINE and drug database searching, and other Internet-accessible information resources.

-4.1.1.1 Meeting Procedures
+4.1.1.1.Meeting Procedures

 Prior to the meeting, the IRB professional staff will designate one primary reviewer whose professional interests are in the scientific areas for each research proposal, and one secondary reviewer.
-The reviewer(s) must be voting IRB members or alternate IRB members who will vote.
-Physicians and Ph.D.-level physical, biological, or social scientists are considered to have primary concerns in the scientific area.
+The reviewer(s) must be voting members or alternate members who will vote.
+Physicians and PhD level physical, biological, or social scientists are considered to have primary concerns in the scientific area.
 Also included in this group are nurses, pharmacists and other biomedical health professionals.
 Additional reviewers or special consultants may also be designated.
 In general, two reviewers will be assigned, but for proposals of low risk and/or complexity, the Chair may choose to assign a single reviewer.

-The meeting agenda and the meeting materials will be available to IRB members prior to each meeting via the UCSD IRB website.
+A meeting agenda will be prepared by the HRPP program staff and distributed with the meeting materials to IRB members prior to each meeting.
 A copy of the agenda and attached materials will be maintained on file with the meeting minutes.